beckadamtheinventor/BOS/README.md

 If there's a feature you want to see in BOS, you found a bug, or have any questions or concerns, feel free to make an [issue](https://github.com/beckadamtheinventor/BOS/issues).
 Additionally, if you make a program for BOS that you feel should be included in the OS binaries, open an issue or make a pull request.
 Made an enhancement?
 Optimized some code?
 Fixed a clerical error?
 Improved the UI?
 Make a pull request and I'll take a look.

-# Installing programs on BOS
-There are a few ways that BOS programs can be installed.
-Programs written for BOS can be packaged with the ROM image for use with CEmu, [https://ce-programming.github.io/CEmu/], via BOS Package manager, (COMING SOON) or transferred from a FAT32 formatted USB drive.
-In any case, read the README file that came with the program, (chances are the author has provided one) and look for install instructions.

 # Documentation for developers